Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 7.png

-3. On the Cache instance that will communicate with the KMIP server, create an SSL/TLS configuration that will represent the instance to the KMIP server:
+3. On the IRIS instance that will connect to the KMIP server, create an SSL/TLS Configuration that will represent the instance to the KMIP server:

-1. In the portal, go to the SSL/TLS Configurations page (Home → System Administration → Security → SSL/TLS Configurations).
+1. Navigate to Home → System Administration → Security → SSL/TLS Configurations.

 8.png